 Continuing north on Delaware you’ll cross Tupper Street and immediately come upon Trinity Church.
 Trinity is known for its breathtaking collection of stained glass windows.
 It is one of only two places in the world where the work of John LaFarge and Louis Comfort Tiffany, two world-renowned art glass pioneers, sit side by side.
 Trinity Church is home to five Tiffany windows and ten superb works by LaFarge.
-The church happily welcomes visitors who come to admire its legendary windows.

 As you exit Trinity Church, you’ll note two prepossessing buildings on the other side of Delaware Avenue.
 The first is the Buffalo Club, founded by former President Millard Fillmore and 92 like-minded gentlemen in 1867.
 It has served as a gathering spot for Buffalo’s movers and shakers ever since.
 Immediately north of the Buffalo Club, you’ll notice the Mansion on Delaware Avenue, a boutique hotel that recently received a Zagat Award as one of the best small hotels in America.
 After standing vacant for more than 20 years, the building was restored and returned to use as a hotel in 2002.
 Legend has it that at some point in its long history, the building now known as the Mansion was the site of a notorious bordello that numbered among its clients the distinguished gentlemen of the Buffalo Club.